pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 ## Basic Example
-In this example we want to use some components of Symfony2 within our Pimcore project.
+In this example, we want to use some components of Symfony within our Pimcore project.

 #### Let's start:
 Go to the document-root of your project and just follow the usual composer setup.